microsoft/promptflow/docs/how-to-guides/develop-a-prompty/use-prompty-in-flex-flow.md

 :::

 Because Prompty can be called as a function, user can use prompty in a `flex flow` which is can be a python function or class.
-This allows user to do more custmization logic with prompty.
+This allows user to do more customization logic with prompty.

 ## Consume prompty in code